How do I facilitate a Multiplayer Microsimulation?

 This is what turns a session into a debrief and a set of follow-ups, and it flows straight into the report (see Understanding Microsimulation insights).

-Coming soon: take notes directly in the Facilitator Console while you're exercising, so you can capture observations in the moment without leaving the session.
+You can also take notes against each inject while you're exercising, so observations are captured in the moment without leaving the session.

 Tips and Tricks